SNK

+SNK Corporation (株式会社SNK, Kabushiki gaisha SNK) is a Japanese video game company.
+It was founded in 1978 as Shin Nihon Kikaku (新日本企画) by Eikichi Kawasaki and began by developing arcade games.
+SNK is known for its Neo Geo arcade system on which the company established many franchises during the 1990s, including Art of Fighting, Fatal Fury, Metal Slug, Samurai Shodown, and The King of Fighters; they continue to develop and publish new titles on contemporary arcade and home platforms.
+Since the 2000s, SNK has diversified from its traditional arcade focus into pachislot machines, mobile game development, and character licensing.

-SNK is known for its creation of the Neo Geo family of arcade, home, and handheld game consoles in 1990.
-The Neo Geo line was halted in 2001 because financial troubles forced SNK Corporation to close in the same year.
-Anticipating the end of the company, Kawasaki founded Playmore Corporation in 2001, which acquired all of the intellectual property of the first iteration of SNK Corporation.
+In 2001, due to financial troubles, the original SNK Corporation was forced to close.
+Anticipating the end of the company, founder Kawasaki established Playmore Corporation, which acquired all of the intellectual property of the SNK Corporation.
 In 2003, Playmore Corporation was renamed to SNK Playmore Corporation.
-In 2016, SNK dropped the name Playmore from its logo and reintroduced its old slogan, "The Future Is Now", officially changing its corporate name back to SNK.

-Traditionally, SNK operated primarily as a video game developer, publisher, and hardware manufacturer with a focus on arcade games; however, it has ventured into developing console and PC games.
-In 2004, SNK started manufacturing pachislot machines, but the company withdrew from the market in 2015.
-In 2009, the company entered mobile game development.
-Classic SNK franchises include Art of Fighting, Fatal Fury, Metal Slug, Samurai Shodown, The Last Blade, World Heroes, Twinkle Star Sprites, and The King of Fighters.
+In 2016, SNK dropped "Playmore" from its name.
+It has been owned by the Saudi Arabian MiSK Foundation since 2022.

 History

 Beginnings (1973–1981)

-SNK was founded in 1973 as Shin Nihon Kikaku and reorganized in 1978 as a stock company (kabushiki gaisha) under the name "Shin Nihon Kikaku Corporation".
+SNK was founded in 1973 as Shin Nihon Kikaku and reorganized on July 22, 1978 as a stock company (kabushiki gaisha) under the name "Shin Nihon Kikaku Corporation".
 When Eikichi Kawasaki noticed rapid growth in the coin-operated video game market, he expanded Shin Nihon Kikaku to include the development and marketing of stand-alone coin-op games.

-The company was nicknamed "Shin Nihon Kikaku" in katakana at first, but since 1981 it has been changed to "SNK" by taking the initials from the Roman alphabet (Shin Nihon Kikaku).
+The company was nicknamed "Shin Nihon Kikaku" in katakana at first; however, since 1981, it has been changed to "SNK" by taking the initials from the Roman alphabet (Shin Nihon Kikaku).
 The English copyright notation was also "SNK CORPORATION".
 It established itself in Sunnyvale, California, to deliver its own brand of coin-operated games to arcades in North America.
 SNK chose John Rowe to head its American operation.

 The first two titles that SNK released were Ozma Wars (1979), a vertical space shooter, and Safari Rally (1980), a maze game.
-Game quality improved over time, most notably with Vanguard (1981), a side-scrolling space shooter.
-SNK licensed the game to Centuri for distribution in North America.
-Centuri started manufacturing and distributing the game by itself when profits exceeded projections.
+Game quality improved over time, with SNK outsourcing development of the games Sasuke vs. Commander (1980) and Vanguard (1981) to then-inexperienced Tose.
+SNK licensed various games to Centuri for distribution in North America, motivating it to start manufacturing and distributing games by itself when profits exceeded projections.
 In part due to the success of Vanguard, SNK began to gain fame and reputation.
-An American branch opened on October 20, 1981, named SNK Electronics Corporation.
+An American branch named SNK Electronics Corporation opened on October 20, 1981.